2020 Vision Podcast

-During all of 2020, we will be celebrating six historic anniversaries related to the work of the better angels of the human spirit:
+During 2020, we are celebrating six historic anniversaries related to the work of the better angels of the human spirit:

 - The one hundredth anniversary of passage of the Woman Suffrage Amendment to the US Constitution in 1920.